FlavioF/karaf-dosgi-cellar-kubernetes-example/README.md

 If you are looking for an DOSGi example not using Kubernetes change to this [branch](https://github.com/FlavioF/karaf-cellar-kubernetes-example/tree/karaf_cellar_example)

+Note: This only works with the version of Karaf Cellar available [here](https://github.com/albertocsm/karaf-cellar) since the original version is still with blocking issues to test it successfully (look the the open PRs [here](https://github.com/apache/karaf-cellar) for more information).

 # Pre-requisites

 * JDK 8